Flow Research on Creativity

 One can certainly lead to the other, and the more we practice, the more we build skills that enable us to slip into flow.
 In other words, all the activities you’ve been doing during our 28-Day Flow Challenges are ALL GOOD!
 (And scientifically beneficial for our mental and physical health based on all of the studies on this page.)

 This study talks a little about both ways of doing creative work and shows what happened in the brain jazz while musicians improvised, the form of creativity where creative decisions feel almost like they are coming from a source beyond the individual.
-They looked at jazz musicians and discovered that improvisation was “consistently characterized by a dissociated pattern of activity in the prefrontal cortex: extensive deactivation of dorsolateral prefrontal and lateral orbital regions with focal activation of the medial prefrontal (frontal polar) cortex.”
+Researchers looked at jazz musicians and discovered that improvisation was “consistently characterized by a dissociated pattern of activity in the prefrontal cortex: extensive deactivation of dorsolateral prefrontal and lateral orbital regions with focal activation of the medial prefrontal (frontal polar) cortex.”

 Flow’s impact on the brain is continually being studied and new findings uncovered all the time.
 What I like about this study is that it focuses on spontaneous creativity, which we talk about a lot in our 28-Day Flow Challenges.

-Hobbies Improve Mental Health at Middle Age, Gender Differences
+Research Shows Creative Hobbies Improve Mental Health

 This study fascinated me.
 First of all, it’s a really good one because it’s longitudinal (studies adults over a long period of time) and involved lots of people (16,642 middle-aged adults, age 50-59 at baseline), from a population-based, six-year panel survey.